mimipolice/mimi/src/commands/help_docs/en-US/public/odog.md

 - **Time Period (`period`)**: This parameter allows users to view rankings within a specific timeframe, such as `7d` for the last seven days, `30d` for the last thirty days, or `all` for the all-time rankings.
 - **Autocomplete**: The `gacha_id` parameter supports autocomplete.
 As the user types, it will dynamically suggest matching gacha pools, making it easy to select the correct one.
-- **Spoiler Tag**: To prevent spamming the channel or causing disputes, the reply is spoiler-tagged by default.
-Users must click to reveal the content.
+- **Spoiler Tag**: ~~To prevent spamming the channel or causing disputes, the reply is spoiler-tagged by default.
+Users must click to reveal the content.~~ Nah, I just think this feature is cool lol.

 ## Examples
 **To view the global rankings for the last 7 days:**